 In fact, when I started to write it all down, I realized there are more than 200 foods you can eat when you can’t eat gluten!
 I sorted the list by category for easy scanning.

-And if you’re feeling like it’s hard to create delicious, gluten-free meals, I encourage you to learn more about this awesome, dedicated gluten-free meal planning service.
+And if you’re feeling like it’s hard to create delicious, gluten-free meals, I encourage you to download one of my carefully designed Gluten-Free Meal Plans.

 What am I missing from this list?
 Leave a comment below to share.